cekkr/sandbox-verilog/README_BUT_LONGER.md

   to generate a config header from YAML, pull in the reusable circuits from `rtl/circuits/`, compile the harness, and inspect which cells fire when edge energy plus raw intensity crosses a threshold.
-- **`examples/neural_activation_field/`** – 3D neighbour blend with softsign
+- **`examples/neural_activation_field/`** – 3D neighbour blend with an optional
-  activation, adaptive bias learning, and a ReLU readout.
+  activation bypass, adaptive bias learning, and a ReLU readout.
 Run `python3 examples/neural_activation_field/run.py --config examples/neural_activation_field/configs/default.yaml` to generate the activation-field header, compile the harness with the new circuit shims, and visualise the layered activation plates alongside the